frack113/sigma_redcanaryco/tests/d1334303-59cb-4a03-8313-b3e24d02c198.md

 Find sigma rule :heavy_check_mark:

-# Attack: Archive via Utility
+# Attack: Archive Collected Data: Archive via Utility

 Adversaries may use utilities to compress and/or encrypt collected data prior to exfiltration.
 Many utilities include functionalities to compress, encrypt, or otherwise package data into a format that is easier/more secure to transport.